CS3398-Umbriel-YoullHaveToGoogleMe/Bobcat-Baazar-Class-Project-/README.md

 Front End Next Sprint:
 (Nabil Manasiya and Matt Stephens)
-Main Goal: Make HTML pages more interactive and user friendly by adding appropriate components and design to it.
-Research and insert appropraite javascript to make HTML pages interact with the back end code.
-Learn about Jinja2 templates which will help us render our data from back end to the front end and vice versa.
+Main Goal:For the next sprint we have to complete our basic requirements for our HTML pages such as, all the textboxes or labels that we need should be in place.
+Some of the HTML pages such as BUY and SELL should also be ready and designed completly.
+We are plannign to add all the necessary javascript to our files as our back end requires us to do.

 Back End Final Sprint:
 (Steven Hernandez and Salvador Romero)